IRTF-HRPC/drafts/draft-terminology.md

 As with master-slave, we save our technical argument for last, referencing and presenting first the reasons for the use of non-offensive, alternative terminology for the sake of our humanity.
 Indeed, our technical argument is incredibly succinct: Why use a metaphor when a direct description is both succinct and clear?
 There can be absolutely no ambiguity if one uses the terms, as suggested below, allow-block rather than white-black.

-### Suggested alternatives
+### Suggested Alternatives

 There are alternatives to this terminology set that vastly improve clarity because they are not even metaphors without adding a single additional character.
-The alternatives proposed here say exactly what they mean:
+The alternatives proposed here say exactly what they mean.
+Examples of specifications that use these alternative terms are also provided for illustration purposes.

+ * Accept-list and Drop-list (see for examle {{RFC8612}}, {{RFC8782}}, and {{RFC8783}})
  * Blocklist-allowlist
  * Deny-allow
  * Droplist-accesslist
  * Drop-permit
  * Block-permit

-## Other considerations
+## Other Considerations

 As we have seen, the language used in technical documentation, like all written text, creates and reinforces expectations and stereotypes.
 We propose nothing more than additional care in the choice of language just as care is taken in defining standards and protocols themselves.
 The above two examples are not exhaustive, nor are they mere examples and require action.
 However, we use this section to broaden the context of other offensive terminologies to encompass additional concerns.